LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Introduction

 \section{Introduction}

 In recent years, the rapid advancement of AI-Generated Content (AIGC) and the popularity of short-form video platforms have accelerated research on text-to-video generation.
-Current mainstream video generation models are able to produce short clips with high quality~\citep{sora, gen4, veo3, hailuoai, klingai, hunyuanvideo, wan}.
-However, they struggle to generate long-form and complex videos.
+Current mainstream video generation models are able to produce short clips with high quality~\citep{sora, hunyuanvideo, gen4, veo3, hailuoai, klingai, wan}.
+However, they struggle to generate long-form and complex videos, which are inherently defined in this study by intrinsic video properties: durations exceeding 10 seconds, multiple scene transitions, and complex spatio-temporal dynamics.
 To overcome this limitation, some works optimize model architectures and training strategies for longer sequences~\citep{lvdm, freelong, streamingt2v, skyreels-v2}, while others leverage Large Language Models (LLMs) to plan scripts and orchestrate multiple tools for multi-shot or story-level video creation~\citep{videostudio, vlogger, dreamfactory, vgot}.
-These efforts have pushed the frontier of long video generation (LVG) forward.
+These efforts have pushed the frontier of long video generation forward.

+As T2V models mature, the gap between casual curiosity and professional production becomes increasingly apparent.
+While casual users typically employ concise prompts and rely on a model's ``random imagination,'' professional workflows (e.g., filmmaking and advertising) require deterministic control over intrinsic video properties.
+This control is achieved through detailed, script-level instructions with high semantic constraint density (e.g., precise character settings, choreographed camera movements, and multi-scene coherence) to strictly constrain the generation space~\citep{direct2v, storydiffusion, shotverse}.
 Although recent advances have enabled more flexible approaches to long video generation, evaluating their performance under complex text inputs remains an open challenge.
-Researchers have made some progress in benchmarking video generation models\citep{vbench, evalcrafter, vmbench, videobench, vbench2}.
-These work have proposed comprehensive evaluation framework via delicate prompt construction methodology and well-designed multi-dimensional metrics.
-However, most of them primarily target the evaluation of short videos.
+Researchers have made some progress in benchmarking video generation models~\citep{vbench, evalcrafter, vmbench, videobench, vbench2}.
+These works have proposed a comprehensive evaluation framework via delicate prompt construction and well-designed multi-dimensional metrics.
+However, most of them primarily target short videos.
 Their dependence on specific prompt construction strategies further limits their applicability to complex input scenarios, particularly when assessing longer videos in real-world settings.
-Moreover, existing benchmarks mainly emphasize visual quality, temporal consistency and prompt adherence, while overlooking higher-level aspects such as thematic expression and event-level coherence.
-This limitation becomes even more pronounced when evaluating long-form videos with richer and more diverse content.
+Moreover, existing benchmarks mainly emphasize visual quality, temporal consistency, and overall prompt adherence, while overlooking finer-grained alignment and higher-level aspects such as thematic expression.
+This limitation becomes even more pronounced when evaluating long-form videos.